tkrausjr/wcp-shutdown/README.md

 ## Setting up the Big Red Button
 You have two options for running the environment shutdown.

-On Ubuntu 18.04 with Python3 already installed.
+On Ubuntu 20.04 with Python3 already installed.
+1) Make sure kubectl with kubectl vSphere plugin installed on the Host
+2) Install the required Python Modules

 ```
 pip3 install --force pyvmomi
 pip3 install --force pyvim